Anhad928/SentimentAnalysisModel/README.md

+## Model Training Repository `README.md`

 # Friends Sentiment Analysis Model Training

 Friends Sentiment Analysis Model Training is dedicated to building and training an AI-driven sentiment analysis model using AWS SageMaker and PyTorch.
 This model is trained on the MELD dataset—with scene cuts from the iconic *Friends* web series—to capture and analyze nuanced emotions.
 The training pipeline is designed for scalability on AWS Cloud and uses Prisma with SQLite for logging and experiment tracking in development.

 This repository is part of a larger full-stack project.
-For the user-facing application, please refer to our [Friends Sentiment Analyzer Frontend](link).
+For the user-facing application, please refer to our [Friends Sentiment Analyzer Frontend](https://github.com/yourusername/friends-sentiment-frontend).

 ## Features
 - **AI Model Training:**